matje/anamify/README.md

 # Build

-First install getdns.
+First install ldns.
 Then you can do:

 ```
 autoconf